jainamshethhere/assignment7/README.md

 # Company Inventory Page

-This is the Third Assignment of CS648 course.
-It is a SPA created using React, served using Express and Graphql for API integration.
+This is the Fourth Assignment of CS648 course.
+It is a SPA created using React, served using Express, Graphql for API integration and MongoDB as the database.
 A simple inventory page where one can add some product and view all the products added.
-The initial setup comes from Assignment 2 repo and this repo is a copy of that with new changes for Assignment 3.
+The initial setup comes from Assignment 3 repo and this repo is a clone of that with new changes for Assignment 4.

 ## Initial Step

+Go to Api folder and run `npm run install` to install all the dependencies.
-Run `npm run install` to install all the dependencies.
+Go to Ui folder and run `npm run install` to install all the dependencies.

 ## Development server

-Run `npm run start` for a dev server and Navigate to `http://localhost:3000/`.
+Go to Api folder and run `npm run start` to bring up the Api server Go to Ui folder and run `npm run start` to bring up the UI.
+Now Navigate to `http://localhost:8000/` to interact with the application.

 ## GraphQL Playground